 The African-American Affairs Commission (AAAC) will host its 16th Annual Classic Awards on Friday, May 15, 2015 at 7:00 p.m., at the Legislative Office Building, 300 Capitol Avenue, Hartford, Connecticut.
 We would be honored to have you nominate men, women and students that you feel are deserving of an award.

 We come together to celebrate the accomplishments of African-Americans and their contributions to the State of Connecticut.
-Presentations are made to the Man and Woman of the Year, Business and Economic Development and Lifetime Achievement.
+Presentations will be made to the Man and Woman of the Year, Business and Economic Development and Lifetime Achievement.
 Most important, Youth of the Year scholarships will be presented to high school seniors who have demonstrated academic excellence.
-Last year’s Youth of the Year each received $2,200.00.
-Please feel free to complete the attached nomination form and return it to our office.

 ECSU Sociology Professor Dennis Canterbury